Xie Zhongbo

 Xie Zhongbo (谢中博; born 22 May 1983) is a former Chinese badminton player from Hunan and raised in Sichuan.
-After retired from the international tournament, he works as badminton coach in Sichuan.
+After retiring from the international tournament, he works as badminton coach in Sichuan.

 Career

-A doubles specialist on the world circuit, Xie has regularly partnered Guo Zhendong in men's doubles and Zhang Yawen in mixed doubles over the past several years.
+A doubles specialist on the world circuit, Xie has regularly partnered Guo Zhendong in men's doubles and Zhang Yawen in mixed doubles during his career.
 Xie and Guo have won the Polish International (2004), the China Masters (2005), and the India Open (2008) together.
-They were quarter-finalists at 2007 BWF World Championships, and at the 2008 Beijing Olympics narrowly lost to the eventual gold medalists, Indonesia's Markis Kido and Hendra Setiawan, in the round of sixteen.
+They were quarter-finalists at the 2007 BWF World Championships, and at the 2008 Beijing Olympics narrowly lost to the eventual gold medalists, Indonesia's Markis Kido and Hendra Setiawan, in the round of sixteen.

 Xie has had greater success in mixed doubles.
 He and Zhang have captured eight titles internationally since the beginning of 2005.
 They were silver medalists at the 2005 IBF World Championships, losing the gold to Indonesia's Nova Widianto and Lilyana Natsir, and were bronze medalists at the 2007 edition of the tournament.

-Xie is a member of China's world champion Thomas Cup (men's international) team.
-At 1.88 meters and solidly built, he is one of the biggest men currently playing the game at the world level.
+Xie was a member of China's world champion Thomas Cup (men's international) team.
+At 1.88 meters and solidly built, he was one of the tallest and most physically players on the world circuit.

-He retired from the competitive international badminton in January 2010.
+He retired from competitive international badminton in January 2010.